This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may be given medicine to help you relax or make you drowsy.
 You will be taken on a stretcher to the operating room and then moved onto a special bed.
 Your abdomen will be cleaned.
 You will receive anesthesia to keep you comfortable or asleep during surgery.
 An endotracheal (ET) tube connected to a breathing machine may be put into your mouth.
 This will help you breathe during your surgery.
 A catheter may be inserted to drain your urine.
 A nasogastric (NG) tube may also be inserted to keep air and fluid out of your stomach during surgery.

-- Your caregiver may send samples of bowel tissues to the lab for tests.
+- Your healthcare provider may send samples of bowel tissues to the lab for tests.
 Lymph nodes may also be removed during surgery.
 Thin rubber tubes may be placed to drain fluid or pus from the abdomen.
 A colostomy or ileostomy may be made.
 The incisions will be closed by stitches or surgical tape and covered with bandages.

 After your surgery:

 - You may be taken to a recovery room until you are fully awake.
 The ET tube may be removed after you are awake and can breathe well on your own.
 The NG tube going into your stomach may remain for a while.
-Caregivers will watch you closely for any problems.
+Healthcare providers will watch you closely for any problems.

 CONTACT YOUR HEALTHCARE PROVIDER IF: